dramamine/metal-heart/gamefaqs/published-2001-12-31-serious_sam.md

 4. At the starting point, go up the ramp, and then turn right.
 Jump on the ledge to the right of you and then jump up on the roof where the first secret was.
-You�ll find a rocket launcher.
+You’ll find a rocket launcher.
 -- Submitted by Jesse.

 5. Same as 4, but on the left side.
-You�ll find some rockets.
+You’ll find some rockets.
 -- Submitted by Jesse.

 6. Go down the ramp behind you.
 Go into the desert.
-You�ll encounter Bio-Mechs.
+You’ll encounter Bio-Mechs.
-You�ll find an oasis with awesome stuff.
+You’ll find an oasis with awesome stuff.
 -- Submitted by Jesse.

 7. The last secret is behind the temple.
-Go up the ramp at the start, turn right, and follow the temple�s perimeter you will eventually come to a wall.
+Go up the ramp at the start, turn right, and follow the temple’s perimeter you will eventually come to a wall.
 Part of it is darkened.
 Touch the darkened spot for a Double Barrel.
 -- Submitted by Jesse.